 Why Protein Matters as We Age

-As we get older, our bodies naturally lose muscle mass, a condition called sarcopenia.
-Without enough protein and regular movement, this can lead to weakness, increased risk of falls, and a slower recovery from illness or injury.
-Protein also helps:
+According to a report by Harvard Health Publishing As we grow older, our bodies naturally lose muscle mass — a condition known as sarcopenia — which can begin as early as our 40s.
+Without enough dietary protein and regular strength or resistance activity, this muscle loss can contribute to weakness, falls, and slower recovery from illness or injury (Harvard Health Publishing).

-• Support bone health – Reduces the risk of fractures and osteoporosis.
+• Supports bone health – Adequate protein intake can help preserve bone density and reduce the risk of fractures and osteoporosis

-• Support healthy weight – Preserves lean muscle mass while preventing unwanted weight gain.
+• Supports healthy weight – Preserves lean muscle mass and helps prevent unwanted fat gain during aging

 How Much Protein Do You Need?